ANCHOR: Error-Controlled Adaptive Numerical Correction for Neural Operator Time Marching

 where

+The proposed error estimator is inherently physics-informed, being computed from the PDE residual, and incorporates an EMA-based history of these residuals.
+It functions as an online, time-marching error predictor that operates without access to ground-truth reference data, leveraging the outputs of a pre-trained neural operator to estimate the error at each time step.

 The choice of an EMA-based error estimator is motivated by the inherent error accumulation in autoregressive time-marching frameworks.
 At each time step, the neural network model's prediction is fed back as input for the subsequent step, causing errors to propagate and compound over time.
 Consequently, prediction errors tend to grow as the solution advances.
-By incorporating a history term, EMA retains information from past errors and provides a smooth mechanism for capturing this cumulative error growth across successive forward passes.
+By incorporating a history term, EMA retains information from past errors and provides a smoothing mechanism for capturing this cumulative error growth across successive forward passes.
 The use of a residual-based estimator is motivated by the fact that an exact solution of a PDE yields a zero residual.
 As a result, larger residuals correspond to larger deviations from the true solution.
 However, in dissipative systems, where the solution magnitude decays over time, the raw residual can be misleading, as diminishing solution amplitudes may artificially suppress residual values.
 To mitigate this issue, we employ a normalized PDE residual as the local error indicator, ensuring that the resulting estimator remains meaningful and comparable throughout the temporal evolution.
+In short, rather than relying on instantaneous residuals to compute the error at a given step, as is standard practice, the estimator tracks the history of normalized residuals using an EMA-based formulation.
 From a dynamical systems perspective, the EMA update can be interpreted as a first-order discrete relaxation equation driven by the instantaneous normalized residual, introducing inherent smoothing and stability that suppress spurious fluctuations while capturing sustained error growth over long time horizons.